apurvaspatil/fanCodeAssignment/README.md

 # API Automation Framework

-This project automates the verification of user tasks using Rest Assured and TestNG.
+This project automates the verification of user tasks using Jest ,Pactum and javaScript.
 The scenario involves checking that all users from the city `FanCode` have completed more than half of their todo tasks.

 ## Scenario